tomcatmanager/tomcatmanager/docs/interactive.rst

 an application with a version string.
 The combination of path and version string uniquely identify the application.

 Let's revisit our `shiny` app.
-This time when I deploy, I'm going to specify a version string:
+This time I deploy with a version string:

 .. code-block:: none